nrinaudo/nrinaudo.github.com/_articles/pl/bindings.md

 These semantics are called _dynamic_ scoping: since anybody can overwrite any binding at any time, the only way to be sure what a name is bound to is to observe it at runtime.

 The alternative is called _static scoping_, or _lexical scoping_.
-I personally prefer the word _static_, as it's more clearly in opposition to _dynamic_.
+I personally prefer the word _static_, as it's more clearly in opposition with _dynamic_.

 The idea is that rather than overwrite existing bindings, we create a new environment instead.
-That new environment inherits all previous bindings (as we've seen when handling nested `let` expressions), overwriting conflicting names as needed; but the important distinction is, bindings are only overwritten _in the new environment_, leaving the old one alone.
+That new environment inherits all previous bindings (as we've seen when handling [nested `let` expressions](#nesting-let-expressions)), overwriting conflicting names as needed; but the important distinction is, bindings are only overwritten _in the new environment_, leaving the old one alone.

 Let's see how that works in our previous example: